10 Simple Tips You Can Implement Today to Enhance Your Multifamily Marketing

 9. Use your social media as a lead generator.

 Promote your blog content on social media and drive users to your website.
 From here, an inbound marketing function can start to take place, driving leads into the sales funnel.
-Social media is a perfect avenue to first get in front of potential residents.
+Social media is a perfect avenue to get in front of potential residents.
 Don’t miss the opportunity!

 10. Target your audience with social advertising.

 Once you’ve amplified your social strategy, boost your blog content, social promotions, or apartment ads to the right audience.
 Facebook advertising offers detailed targeting capabilities to get in front of a specific group.
 Boosting content through social media advertising increases your reach, impressions, and engagement.

 Ultimately the key to social media for apartments is to be consistent, creative, and present.
 And if you need a little extra help coming up with what to post on your social channels, simply download our free PDF with 101 social media post ideas for your property!